Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-may-2023-week-2/pool-landscape-report-may-2023-week-2.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Apple’s, <a href="https://twitter.com/search?q=%24AAPL&amp;src=ctag&amp;ref_src=twsrc%5Etfw">$AAPL</a>, new high yield savings account brought in as much as $990 million in deposits over its first four days, per Forbes.</p>&mdash; unusual_whales (@unusual_whales) <a href="https://twitter.com/unusual_whales/status/1656328492689104900?ref_src=twsrc%5Etfw">May 10, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+- [@LiberLion](https://twitter.com/liberlion17/status/1649374245959376899?s=20) has pointed out this concern too.

+On one hand it's good to see the blockchain being used.
+On the other, let's hope Staked Ada doesn't get too low because it's the Sybil attack defense mechanism for our blockchain (i.e. stake instead of hashrate).

 ## Single Pool Spotlight: TERM and COSD
-Both extremely erudite, steadfast, and kind Cardano Community members diligently contributing to CIPS, Cardano Forums, and Cardano Professional Society in the Matrix.
-Not only that, their stake pools are shining examples of Good Actors in the landscape.
-Kudos to both and thank you for all that you do.
+We would like to give kudos to two outstanding community members who have been diligently contributing to CIPS, Cardano Forums, and the Cardano Professional Society in the Matrix.
+Both are extremely erudite, steadfast, and kind.
+Additionally, their stake pools are shining examples of good actors in the landscape.

+Thank you both for all that you do.
+Please check out their stake pools:
 - [TERM](https://pool.pm/08f05bcfaada3bb5c038b8c88c6b502ceabfd9978973159458c6535b)
 - [COSD](https://pool.pm/c94e6fe1123bf111b77b57994bcd836af8ba2b3aa72cfcefbec2d3d4)